OpenVidu/openvidu.io-docs/docs/components/openvidu-admin-dashboard.md

 Where:

 - `logged`: boolean variable where auth state is stored.
-- `constructor` method with dependency injection.
+- `constructor`: method with dependency injection.
-- `onLoginClicked` method which is invoked when _AdminLoginComponent_ fires the `onLoginClicked` events.
+- `onLoginClicked`: method invoked when _AdminLoginComponent_ fires the `onLoginClicked` event.
-- `onLogoutClicked` method which is invoked when _AdminDashboardComponent_ fires the `onLogoutClicked` events.
+- `onLogoutClicked`: method invoked when _AdminDashboardComponent_ fires the `onLogoutClicked` event.
-- `onRefreshRecordingsClicked` method which is invoked when _AdminDashboardComponent_ fires the `onRefreshRecordingsClicked` events.
+- `onRefreshRecordingsClicked`: method invoked when _AdminDashboardComponent_ fires the `onRefreshRecordingsClicked` event.
-- `onDeleteRecordingClicked` method which is invoked when _AdminDashboardComponent_ fires the `onDeleteRecordingClicked` events.
+- `onDeleteRecordingClicked`: method invoked when _AdminDashboardComponent_ fires the `onDeleteRecordingClicked` event.